tsunghsiang/JSON-File-Translator/readme.md

 	'A.B.C.D': 'final'
 }
 ```
-After translation work is done, the application would **unfold** the result into its original form with translated texts.
+After translation task is done, the application would **unfold** the result into its original form with translated texts.
 For example, if the sample above takes **en** as the source language and **zh-TW** as the target language.
 The JSON form after translation and unfolding would be
 ```json
 {
 	'A': {